mavel101/dsv2pulseq/README.md

 This package only depends on numpy and a slightly modified version of PyPulseq [1], which is added as a submodule.

+Merging data to the original Siemens raw data file for retrospective reconstruction (see "Reconstruction of Pulseq data") requires the twixtools package (https://github.com/pehses/twixtools)
 ## Sequence simulation

 The sequence should be simulated in transversal orientation with phase-encode direction A->P and no FOV shift (which is the default).